BrianHadianSTEI23/machine-learning-analysis/src/multiple-regression/README.md

 # Limitation
 Best work on numerical dataset.
 Categorical dataset need encoding into integer and rounding of the predicted value to determine what category does the data belong.
+Categorical dataset will use t-test (for two unconstrained parameter) or ANOVA (for > 2 unconstrained parameter)

 # Algorithm
 1. (Do later)